gpappsoft/privacyidea-docker/README.md

 This project is a complete build environment under linux to build and run privacyIDEA in a container environment.
 It uses the [Wolfi OS](https://github.com/wolfi-dev) image and the official [privacyIDEA-Project](https://pypi.org/project/privacyIDEA/)  from PyPi.
 The image uses [gunicorn](https://gunicorn.org/) from PyPi to run the app.

+> [!Important]
+> The vendor certificate will change at 03/01/2026 from NetKnights.pem to sectest.pem.
+> Use alternative subscription files from the templates/sub/ folder or create your own certificates/subscription for testing.
+> Please see also the DISCLAIMER section for more information.

 **Goals:**
 - Build and run the container image, simple and fast.
 - Deploy different versions and/or stages (e.g. production, staging, devel ...) with the same or different configuration on the same host.